mandieq/opf_learnings/README.md

 Created using [reveal-md](https://github.com/webpro/reveal-md) as a front end for the  [reveal.js](https://revealjs.com/#/) framework.

+The basis of the presentation: [openpower_learnings.md](openpower_learnings.md)

-The presentation in its full glory:
+The presentation in its full glory: [https://mandieq.github.io/opf_learnings/](https://mandieq.github.io/opf_learnings/)

-Blog with my experiences of using this framework:
+Blog with my experiences of using this framework: _to be added_